balcortex/100_days_code_web_development/README.md

 ### CSS Functions

 Today I learned about CSS functions.
 They work the same as other programming language functions, except they come predefined (the user cannot create new ones).

+## Day 132 - 2024/02/07

+### CSS Variables - Pt.
+1

+Today, I learned about CSS custom properties (or CSS variables), which allow us to define a single property and reuse it however many times we need throughout the document.